deors/workshop-github-copilot-mcp/README.md

 ##### 3.1.1.
 Testing through the command line

 Now that the MCP server is running, it is time to test it.
-In this case, lets use directly stdio in the terminal running the server.

-When using stdio testing involves simply typing the request Json in the terminal running the server and looking at the responses in that terminal.
+The simpler way to test our MCP server with stdio transport is to type the request in Json format in the terminal running the server and looking at the responses in that terminal.
 These are three key examples for your reference.

 To list the tools available in the server: